memuller/wp.memuller.old/wp-content/plugins/autodescription/readme.txt

 This plugin provides an automated, accessible, unbranded and extremely fast SEO solution for any WordPress website.

-For optional advanced SEO options and output, check out our free companion plugin [Extension Manager](https://wordpress.org/plugins/the-seo-framework-extension-manager/).
+For optional advanced SEO tools and output, check out our free companion plugin [Extension Manager](https://wordpress.org/plugins/the-seo-framework-extension-manager/).

 > <strong>This plugin strongly helps you create better SEO value for your content.</strong><br>
 > But at the end of the day, it all depends on how entertaining or well-constructed your content or product is.